 There is just something so beautiful about Grilled Whole Fish.
 The vibrant colors of the fish stuffed with fresh citrus and herbs is just so lovely.
 The bone adds another level of flavor and moistness.
 Red Snapper, Bronzino, and even Trout are great for grilling whole.
-I was lucky enough to grab two, three to four pound whole red snapper from The Carolina Meat & Fish Co.

 There were six of us for dinner.
 Honestly, I probably could have grilled up three.
 It may seem like a lot, but once the fish is grilled, and the bones and skin removed, there really is not a lot of meat.

 PREPARING THE WHOLE FISH TO GRILL

 The fish was partially gutted and cleaned, but I still had a little bit of work to do prior to stuffing.
 Try to get your fishmonger to clean out entirely for you.
 If you are unable to, then I’ll guide you.
 With a very sharp knife, cut off the dorsal fins.
 Using that same knife, cut out the gills.
 If you have a tool to pull out any pin bones, do that at this time.

 Take a peek inside and be sure that the fish is fully gutted.
 With a butterknife, scrape the outside skin of the fish to remove any scales.
 Rinse the inside and the outside of the fish under cold water.
 Allow to dry on paper towels.
 Pat the inside dry.